aaronchenwei/docker-compose-cookbook/README.md

 # docker-compose-cookbook

-A collection of docker-compose.yml files.
+A collection of docker-compose.yml files for development environment setup.